Empowering Memory: Prioritising Women’s Cognitive Health

 Understanding the impact of various lifestyle factors on female cognitive function is crucial for developing targeted interventions and promoting mental well-being throughout all stages of life.

-Factors such as diet, exercise, sleep, stress levels, and can significantly affect women’s cognitive health.
+Factors such as diet, exercise, sleep, stress levels, and social engagement can significantly affect women’s cognitive health.

 Additionally, certain life events specific to women such as pregnancy and menopause, may have unique effects on memory and cognition.

-Dietary choices and physical activity play a vital role in maintaining optimal cognitive function.
+Dietary choices and play a vital role in maintaining optimal cognitive function.

 A balanced diet rich in antioxidants, omega-3 fatty acids, vitamins, and minerals has been linked to better memory performance and reduced risk of age-related cognitive decline in women.